seth-temp/contain/README.md

 # Thought Process
-Please note there are two branches in this repository: master and alternate When I first saw this assignment, I thought a Docker wrapper might fit the requirements.
+Please note there are two branches in this repository: master and alternate.
+When I first saw this assignment, I thought a Docker wrapper might fit the requirements.
 After re-reading, I assumed this would be too easy to justify this project :).